 Trachoma is the leading cause of infectious blindness in 42 of the world's poorest countries.
 Australia is the only developed country in the world to still have active trachoma in remote Indigenous communities.
 Trachoma is most often found in small children but scarring and in turned eye lashes are found in older people throughout the country.
 Trachoma persists in areas with poor personal and community hygiene.

-In 2010, IEH coordinated the development of the Trachoma Story Kit.
+In 2010, IEHU coordinated the development of the Trachoma Story Kit.
 This comprehensive kit includes flipcharts, guidelines & student resources that can be used by clinics, schools & community groups to provide clear and consistent messages about trachoma, how it is spread & how everyone can help to eliminate it.

-Explore our Trachoma Resources
+Explore Our Trachoma Resources

 A brief explanation of the Trachoma Story Kit and list of accompanying resources.